lolney/tile-generator/packages/app-engine/README.md

 # Tile Generator Rate Limiter

-This is the front-end server for Tile Generator, used primarily for rate limiting.
+This is the proxy server for Tile Generator, used primarily for rate limiting.
 It's meant to be deployed on GCP App Engine.

 The `gcp-build` NPM script is used to trigger the TypeScript compilation